The Document View Hierarchy

 PSPDFConfiguration, or you set your own layout instance on

 PSPDFDocumentViewController.
 The options in the configuration only have an effect if the document view controller derives the layout from the configuration object.
 As soon as you set your own layout, the document view controller stops monitoring the configuration for layout-related properties.
-This is also true the other way around: While a layout is derived from the configuration, the document view controller might refresh this layout and update it at any given time, so you should not change properties on that layout, as these changes might be overridden at any time.
+This is also true the other way around: While a layout is derived from the configuration, the document view controller might refresh this layout and update it at any given time, so you should not change properties on that layout, as these changes could be overridden at any time.
 As a general rule, only modify properties of layout objects that you created yourself.

 For configuring your layout through